Backup Only

 Return from Great Malvern to London (with sub 3 hours journey time): 19.02, 19.45.

 Shorter Circular Walk – return to Hagley via a lower route which passes Dark Pool and some good pubs (The Vine Inn in Clent and The Woodman (the ex-French Hen) and The Hill Tavern in Adam's Hill).
-There is a pub (The Station Inn) and a café/wine bar (West One) near Hagley station.
+There is another fine pub passed as you reach Hagley (The Lyttelton Arms) and there are also a pub (The Station Inn) and a café/wine bar (West One) near Hagley station.

-The Main Walk – stay up high, and follows the "Clent-Lickey" ridge via Calcot Hill, Romsley Hill, the Waseley Hills and the Lickey Hills (298m) to Barnt Green Station.
+The Main Walk – stay up high, and follow the "Clent-Lickey" ridge via Calcot Hill, Romsley Hill, the Waseley Hills and the Lickey Hills (298m) to Barnt Green Station.

 Lunch: Picnic.

-Tea: The Barnt Green Inn and The Victoria (both a short walk from Barnt Green station).
+Tea: The Duckpond Café (3.5 km from the end), The Barnt Green Inn and The Victoria (both a short walk from Barnt Green station).

 For walk directions, map, height profile , photos and gpx/kml files click here.
 T=swc.161